AnthonyHonstain/bigfitnessgains/README.md

 ```
 As well, you should edit your .gitignore file to exclude the directory you're using for the virtualenv (workout_env, in this case).

-Setup the DB to run locally (run from the django directory that contains manage.py).
+Create and setup the DB to run locally (run from the django directory that contains manage.py).
 ```
+createdb -E utf-8 -e bigfitnessgains

 python manage.py syncdb
 # The first time through you will need to create an superuser for the admin